 Opinions on both sides of the argument are already available, written by well-credentialed and knowledgeable appraisers.
 The authors of these opinions are sometimes seen as expert witnesses on either side of many court cases across the country.
 I plan to stay out of that arena for now.

 - At the next level, for the assessor’s boss (county commissioners, manager, or a host of other arrangements I’ve seen —-this will be another blog post for later).
 I hope you encourage and enable the department that makes up the largest source of unrestricted revenue in your county to do good appraisal work, use accurate data, and employ a well-educated, well-equipped and qualified staff.
 A bad reappraisal can be detrimental for everyone.
 It seems it would be a positive thing as a boss to rely on their appointed assessor to be aware of the resources needed to do the job they have been legally required, certified, and educated to do.
-I support good government (buy a mug online or at our SOG bookstore).
+I support good government (a slogan on an old SOG coffee mug).
 “The budget is a reflection of how much political support exists for accurate and equitable assessments.
 Legal and administrative responsibilities cannot be met if resources are inadequate. ” –Assessment Administration” pg 119, IAAO, 2003

 - At the various levels of appeal in our state, I hope board and commission members would never (due to the inability or lack of desire to hear and understand the merits of a case) lean toward favoring the more financially powerful party.
 That hope remains when local government is the more financially powerful party, for example in cases with pro se appellants.
 All of our taxpayers deserve judicial or quasi-judicial bodies that have the desire to become learned enough to see through potentially misleading appraisal opinions.
 Credit goes to our NC Property Tax Commission, which has demonstrated their knowledge of appraisal with this decision of the first PTC case on the dark stores issue.
 The current NC Property Tax Commission includes at least two members who, among other qualifications, are state-certified appraisers, hold the MAI designation, and other designations awarded by the Appraisal Institute.
 I’ve even seen members attending assessment related courses here at the School of Government.
 Very cool.
 When making appraisal decisions for our citizens, it seems like a good idea to have a sound understanding of appraisal concepts.

 And here was another lesson for me.
 At first I was confused by the concern of the permanency of the $200 million loss from the dark store Michigan Tax Tribunal decisions.
 Then I understood that in 1994, Michigan voters passed Proposal A, allowing tax caps.
 Now, years after passing Proposal A, many taxable values are no longer really tied to a resemblance of a recent estimate of market value.
 During the real estate boom that occurred in the years before our nation went into recession, around the end of 2007, other states ran towards the idea of tax caps.
 At that time, tax caps were discussed, but not implemented, in North Carolina.
 But in recent years, real estate prices have been increasing again in many parts of the country.
 I completely understand why taxpayers might have property tax concerns when they see their taxable values increase, but if the issue comes up again in our state, let’s thoroughly discuss alternative solutions to tax caps.
 The property tax is an “ad valorem” tax.
 This means a tax based on the value of the property.
 A whole new blog post can go here, but an ad valorem tax should involve equalization through frequent reappraisal at fair market value.
 I think transparency and the “easy button” can be beneficial.
 Those beneficial items are the opposite of tax caps and varying assessment levels.
 Beware of unintended consequences of tax caps.
 Tax Caps and laws that vary assessed value from market value can be confusing and costly to administer.
-Check out this 4 and a half minute video that attempts to simplify things for Michigan taxpayers who have trouble calculating, or understanding the source of, the taxable value of their home.
 To Michiganders, please accept my apologies for any offense taken.
 I’m only using Michigan as an example because it is tied to the big box issue.
-I am not claiming that we have it all figured out here.
+I am not claiming that things are all figured out elsewhere.
 The truth is, most other states have some system of varying assessment levels or tax caps.
 But as opposed to the above, what do readers see to be the pros and cons in North Carolina’s system?
 Ours is one that has no varying assessment levels and also ties taxable value to 100% market value as of the date of the most recent general reappraisal.
 Period.
 Because of tax caps, the dark store Michigan Tax Tribunal decisions lowering values of relatively new stores to those of abandoned dark stores will restrict those values from increasing at a rate faster than the published rate of inflation, even if very qualified appraisers in Michigan find out that that those earlier decisions were wrong.
 In North Carolina, because we don’t have tax caps, our assessors and appraisers, at each reappraisal, adjust taxable value to 100% of fair market value.

 Finally, I will share from an old personal property guy’s perspective, a case that dealt with the assessment of inventory back before it was exempt.
 It’s our well-cited NC Supreme Court case, In re Amp, 287 N.C.
 547, 215 S.E.2d 752 (1975).
 This case seems to support our assessors’ understanding of big box appraisal.
 A 2008 School of Government bulletin analyzed the case along these lines: